SingularityKChen/Weekly_Review_in_NTU/2020-03-29-CodeStudy-Fuzzer.md

 ---
 layout: post
-title: "[CodeReview] RocketChip Fuzzer"
+title: "[CodeStudy] RocketChip Fuzzer"
-description: "The study of SiFive TileLink"
+description: "The study of RocketChip Fuzzer"
-categories: [CodeReview]
+categories: [CodeStudy]
 tags: [Chisel, TileLink]
 last_updated: 2020-03-29 14:48:00 GMT+8
-excerpt: "Code review of fuzzer in rocketchip."
+excerpt: "Study the code: fuzzer in rocketchip.
+Including how to generate source id, how to send requirement via TileLink."
 redirect_from:
   - /2020/03/29/
 ---